Models, Reviews, Prices, Videos, and More

 Release Date: 01 June 2017

-The Oticon Opn miniRITE-T has a telecoil, a dedicated volume control, a push button (program control and volume control), water resistant coating, an ingress protection rating of IP68, uses size 312 hearing aid batteries, is Android compatible, and is Made For iPhone.
+The Oticon Opn miniRITE-T has a telecoil, a dedicated volume control, a push button (program control, volume control, and mute control), water resistant coating, an ingress protection rating of IP68, uses size 312 hearing aid batteries, is Android compatible, and is Made For iPhone.

 Professionally-fitted hearing aid